luca-nik/mev_agent/exercises/first/Exercise1.md

 ## Discussion
 Numerical error is hindering the precision of the results, providing a coin conservation error in the order of 10**-12.

-This for example results in exchanging a very small amount of coins through channel MU_RHO, resulting in zero coins bought.
+This for example results (in exercise 3) in exchanging a very small amount of coins through channel MU_RHO, resulting in zero coins bought.

 This is for sure an error of my procedure.
 Maybe I should enforce global coin conservation, although I might be concerned with the convexity of such constraint.